Portland Community Outreach

 All requests for speakers must be submitted through the website or received in writing.

 If you are submitting the request in writing, make sure to include the:

 - Type of audience (general public, professionals, students, etc.);

 - Point of contact (name and telephone number).

 Job Shadows and Internships

-Due to security requirements, the Portland Division does not offer job shadow or internship opportunities at this time.
-FBI Headquarters does offer some opportunities in Washington, D.C. through the Honors Internship program and other programs.
+Due to security requirements, the Portland Division does not offer job shadow opportunities at this time.
+The FBI does offer an Honors Internship program for college-aged students.

 The Portland Division offers a limited number of tours of our office for student groups, Scout troops, and other community organizations as time and resources permit.
 E-mail your tour request to the .

 For more information on the Multi-Cultural Advisory Council, please contact the Community Outreach office.